tomekw/yaml_converters/README.md

 # YamlConverters

-Convert YAML to segments and back
+Convert YAML to segments and back.

 ## Installation